 Data preprocessing is a crucial step in the data mining process, as it prepares the data for analysis and modeling.
-It involves a series of steps that transform raw data into a clean, consistent, and reliable format, making it suitable for analysis and modeling.
-The goal of data preprocessing is to improve the quality of the data, reduce errors, and increase the accuracy of the results.
+The goal of data preprocessing is to transform the raw data into a clean, consistent, and reliable format that can be used to extract insights and knowledge.
+This process involves a series of steps that help to improve the quality of the data, reduce errors, and increase the accuracy of the analysis.

 What is Data Preprocessing?